Case Study: Redesign and Migration

 Internal Card Sort

-An internal card sort was performed with Yikes and then with DelNature leadership.
+An Internal Card Sort was performed with Yikes and Marketing/Development team.
+Then performed again with DelNature leadership.

 Implementing UX Data